When things go wrong with letters of intent, the consequences depend on which side of the project you are on.

 It all depends on your perspective:

 - Wrong for a contractor means the full contract is never signed.
-Either the contractor has no obligation to continue the project, or it does and there is no method of calculating a price for the works completed.
+Either the contractor has no right (and no obligation) to continue the project; or it finishes anyway and has no idea how much it will get paid for the works it has completed.

-- Wrong for the contract administrator means allowing works to continue under a letter of intent, which is negligent.
+- Wrong for the contract administrator means allowing works to continue under a letter of intent without the client understanding the risks, which may be negligent.

-- Wrong for a funder means lending money when there is no real contract, no warranties or TPR and the risks to its borrower are too high.
+- Wrong for a funder means lending money when there is no real contract, no warranties/third party rights, and the risks to its borrower are not being managed.

 - Wrong for an adviser might mean a claim for costs not recoverable against a defaulting party due to a lack of proper contract.